 John Kabat Zinn: How Mindfulness can improve your life.
 If you’ve ever been interested in Mindfulness or Meditation, meet John.

-He is the pioneer of a meditative approach called ‘Mindfulness Based Stress Reduction (or in short MBSR).
-His approach is used all over the world to treat pain and depression. – He skilfully combines science-backed practices with Zen meditation philosophies.
+John Kabat Zinn pioneered a meditative approach called ‘Mindfulness-Based Stress Reduction (or MBSR).
+His method is used all over the world to treat pain and depression. – He skilfully combines science-backed practices with Zen meditation philosophies.
 A catalyst for bringing meditation and mindfulness into Western mainstream culture, Zinn is our Friday inspiration for this week!

-Treat yourself by reading and listening to some of his most popular speeches and mindfulness programs, below!
+Treat yourself by reading and listening to his famous speeches and mindfulness programs below!

 Recently, Kabat-Zinn has partnered with MasterClass to launch an online MasterClass course.
 With his inspiring guidance and insights, students learn the power of living in the present moment while enjoying more fulfilling and less stressful lives.